-- 1. In the Timeline view, enable thumbnails display for your drawing layer by doing one of the following:

-- Select the drawing layer and press T.
+- 1. In the Timeline view, enable thumbnails display for your drawing layer by doing one of the following: - Left of the layer's name in the Layers list, click on the Show Thumbnails M icon. - Select the drawing layer and press T.